zimbatm/apiece/README.md

 By default, Docker networking runs in the bridge mode.
 It is possible to switch to the host mode by passing `--net=host` and the port number.

+Bind address can be specified using `-b` or `--bind`.
+By default applications are bound to `127.0.0.1`.

 ### exec